kantega/kson/readme.md

 }
 ```
 Which is what we could expect: The "leader" field has been replaced and
-the zipcode of the users in the list has been updated.
+the zip code of the users in the list has been updated.

-##Converting to your domainmodel using the typesafest (and simplest actually) way.
+##Converting to your domain model using the safest (and simplest actually) way.
 You say that nothing is simpler than the automatic conversion done by jackson?
-Then i am convinced that your
+Then I am convinced that your
-application is either stringly typed or infected with annotation hell.
+application is either _stringly typed_ or infected with annotation hell.
 Or you use stringly typed DTOs to provide
 for the mapping to and from your domain model.
-Adding a converter for you Money and Measurements librarires is also trivial i presume?
+Adding a converter for you Money and Measurements librarires is also trivial I presume?

-Lets see how simple this can be with kson.
-We start by defining our domain model that represents the Lenses usecase above.
+Let's see how simple this can be with Kson.
+We start by defining our domain model that represents the Lenses use case above.
 ```java
 public class CodecExample {
   public static class Address {